synaptics-astra/doc/linux/index.rst

     [CHG] Device 0A:73:76:09:55:C0 ServicesResolved: ye
     [BT208]#

-If we connection was successful the console prompt will show the name of device we connected to.
+If the connection was successful the console prompt will show the name of device we connected to.

 We can now get the information about the device::